 A visit to Converse is the most authentic way to experience campus life.
 Immerse yourself in our vibrant, diverse community and get a close-up look at an affordable, top-ranked private college.
 We believe this experience is such a meaningful part of getting to know Converse that we’ll reimburse you up to $200 for your trip through our travel voucher.

-Spend a day at Converse where you’ll be able to speak with an Admissions Counselor, attend a class, take a campus tour with a current student, and eat in Gee Dining Hall.
+Spend a day at Converse where you’ll be able to speak with an Admissions Counselor, attend a class, take a campus tour with a current student, and eat in Gee Dining Room.
 If you’d like, you can also stay overnight with a student or attend a Saturday Open House.

 Attend an Event